banjtheman/twitter_algo_builder/README.md

 ### Creating an algorithm

-An algorithm scores each twet, and the higher the tweet is, the higher it shows on your timeline.
-Currently Twitter's algorithm is a ["black box"](https://en.wikipedia.org/wiki/Black-box_testing) as we dont know what is on the inside and can only make guesses on how it works.
+An algorithm scores each tweet, and the higher the tweet is, the higher it shows on your timeline.
+Currently Twitter's algorithm is a ["black box"](https://en.wikipedia.org/wiki/Black-box_testing) as we don’t know what is on the inside and can only make guesses on how it works.
 This repo provides a mechanism to create your own algorithm so you could view your timeline based on what you deem as important.

-This framework for the algorithm is based on [Functions](algo_builder/function.py) which are self defined proccess that score a tweet from -100 to 100.
-The higher score, the higher the tweets shows up on the timeline.
-Example functions include sentiment,tweet length, number of followers, and other attributes.
+This framework for the algorithm is based on [Functions](algo_builder/function.py) which are self-defined process that score a tweet from -100 to 100.
+The higher score, the higher the tweet appears on the timeline.
+Example functions include sentiment, tweet length, number of followers, and other attributes.
 Each of these functions is then weighted to create a [`Weighted Function`](algo_builder/weighted_function.py).
 This allows for certain features to be more important.
-For example perhaps I want sentiment to be 3x more important that number of followers in deterimined what is shown in my feed first.
+For example perhaps I want sentiment to be 3x more important that number of followers in determined what is shown in my feed first.

 A collection of `Weighted Functions` creates an `Algorithm` which will sum the score of all the functions based on the tweet's data.

 #### Functions

 The `Function` class requires a Name, description and the code to run.
-The code should take in one paramter which is the tweet data for an individual tweet.
+The code should take in one parameter which is the tweet data for an individual tweet.
 The code must return a number between -100 and 100 or a ValueError will be thrown.
 Here is an example Function of code that just returns a random number.

 ```python
 import random